RedHatInsights/compliance-backend/README.md

 ### Seeding data

 To seed accounts, policies, results and hosts use `dev:db:seed` rake task.
+It is required to wait for the SSG content to be synchronized.
+Watch `compliance-backend_import-ssg_1` container to see the synchronization progress.
 It is recommeneded to run the command after a first log in was initiated, as it would generate data for that account.

 ```